animegamer4422/MY-MUSIC/README.md

 TYPE 'my-music' to download videos and 'my-musicao' to download audio and 'my-musiccs'/my-musiccsao to cut and save a video/audio without downloading the whole video

-AND LASTLY type my-musichelp to see this help/usage message
+AND LASTLY type my-musichelp to see this help/usage message and type my-musicupdate to reinstall/update the script

 One line to install all